-Incremental Development-Incremental development is completion of the system design and deployment in steps, relying on pre-planned product improvements (P3I) after the system is deployed to achieve the final system capability.
+Incremental Development-Incremental development is completion of the system design and deployment in steps, relying on pre-planned product improvements (P3I) or software improvements after the system is deployed to achieve the final system capability.
 Usually, these added capabilities are not included originally because of the high risk that they will not be ready along with the remainder of the system.
 Hence, development is split, with the high-risk portion given more time to mature.
 The basic system, however, incorporates the provisions necessary to include the add-on capabilities.
-In P3I, most of the system requirements are achieved by the basic system.
+Incremenal development of the initial system requirements are achieved by the basic system.

 Technology Maturation Efforts-Technology maturation is an off-line development effort to bring an element of technology to the necessary level so that it can be successfully incorporated into the system (usually done as part of the technology transition process).
 Normally, technology maturation is used when the desired technology will replace an existing technology, which is available for use in the system.
-In those cases, technology maturation efforts are used in conjunction with P3I efforts.
-However, it can also be used when a critical, but immature, technology is needed.
+In those cases, technology maturation efforts However, it can also be used when a critical, but immature, technology is needed.
 In addition to dedicated efforts conducted by the PMO, Service or DoD-wide technology improvement programs and advanced technology demonstrations by Government laboratories as well as industry should be considered.